leonaponce/Jung-Tribute-Page/README.md

 -#8: The img element should responsively resize, relative to the width of its parent element, without exceeding its original size. <br><br>
 -#9: The img element should be centered within its parent element. <br><br>

- I am also unsure about overall quality of code and redundancies.
-Thank you for helping me clean up my code!